Active Substance: ranibizumab

 In choroidal neovascularisation due to pathologic myopia, on average in the first 3 months of treatment, patients given Lucentis could see around 8-9 letters more than those receiving verteporfin PDT.

 What is the risk associated with Lucentis?

-Lucentis must not be used in patients who are hypersensitive (allergic) to ranibizumab or any of the other ingredients.
-It must not be used in patients who may have an infection of the eye or the area around the eye, or who have severe inflammation within the eye.
+Lucentis must not be used in patients who may have an infection of the eye or the area around the eye, or who have severe inflammation within the eye.

 Why has Lucentis been approved?

 The CHMP decided that Lucentis’s benefits are greater than its risks and recommended that it be given marketing authorisation.